 When you have Celiac Disease, eating gluten damages the intestinal lining of your small intestine and can cause a host of symptoms and health problems.
 The current treatment for Celiac Disease is an adherence to a lifelong gluten free diet.
 This may seem overwhelming at first, but there are many resources and a great community at the CCA to help you navigate the gluten free diet.
 Find more @ www.celiac.ca

 On a GF diet, all grains containing gluten MUST be avoided.

 Read labels when purchasing food to ensure there is no gluten.
 Look for foods that are Certified Gluten Free and read all ingredients to ensure the product is gluten free.
 The CCA offers an extensive guide to reading food labels:

 It is important when you are newly diagnosed to seek out the advice of a registered dietitian for help with transitioning to the GF diet, or if you have been on the GF diet and are having difficulties with nutritional deficiencies or lingering symptoms.

 Did you know that you can book an appointment with a Registered Dietitian through Alberta Healthy Living Program free of charge.
-All appointments are offered Mon-Fri during the day.
+All telephone or in-person appointments are offered Mon-Fri during the day.

 Who is this Class For?